eki-177/abyme/README.md

 ```ruby
 <%= f.abyme_for(:comments, locals: {count: 0}) %>
 ```
 The `count` variable will be available in `_comment_fields.html.erb` and equal 0 for both new and persisted records.
+If you need to differentiate between both, you can pass the same option to either #records and #new_records (see below)

 *If you're not passing a block*, the `abyme_for` method can take a few additional options:
 * `button_text: ` this will set the `add_association` button text to the string of your choice.